List of New Avengers members: New Avengers (2013–2015)

-Time Runs Out (2015-present)
+Time Runs Out (2015–2016)

 Following an eight-month ellipsis, Sunspot assembles a new unit of New Avengers to help end the conflict between the Avengers and the Illuminati.

-All-New All-Different Marvel (2015-present)
+All-New All-Different Marvel (2015–2016)

 After the All-New All-Different rebrand, Sunspot took control of A.I.M., and changed the name to Avengers Idea Mechanics.
 The team is established in a new volume of New Avengers written by Al Ewing.

+New Avengers (2025–present)

+A new incarnation of the New Avengers, led by Winter Soldier, would be launched in June 2025 to combat the Killuminati, evil clones of the Illuminati.
+The comic was initially titled "New Thunderbolts", before being retitled to mirror the name change featured in the Marvel Cinematic Universe film Thunderbolts*.